 Knowing how responsible a spender you are can also let you know whether you’re ready.

 “Now, there is one other situation where you should never get a credit card,” Harzog said.
 “And that’s if you can’t use cards responsibly.
 There’s no shame in that.
 We all have weaknesses, so just be honest, and if that’s the situation you should not use a credit card.”

 Impulse buying can lead to carrying hefty balances.
 In turn, hefty balances that aren’t paid in full can accrue a substantial amount of interest.

 If you’ve recently applied for a major line of credit

-You should also avoid applying for a new credit card if you’ve recently placed another major credit application.
-This means if you’re about to refinance your house, buy a new car or open some form of loan — you’ll want to avoid a credit card application and the added hard inquiry it will place on your credit score.
+You should also avoid applying for a new credit card if you’ve recently placed or plan to place another major credit application.
+This means if you’re refinancing your house, buying a new car or opening some form of loan—you’ll want to avoid a credit card application and the added hard inquiry it will place on your credit score.

 Not only will applying for a credit card around the same time as a personal loan decrease your credit score, it’ll also make lenders suspicious of you.
 “A lender who is trying to approve you for a mortgage might see that and think, ‘Why is this person also applying for a credit card?
 Are they expecting to have money problems if I give them this mortgage?’
 All of these things can go through lenders’ minds,” Harzog said.